m-wakatsuru/Airbnb_Tokyo_price_prediction/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](http://insideairbnb.com/get-the-data.html).
+You can find the Licensing for the data and other descriptive information at the Airbnb link available [here](http://insideairbnb.com/get-the-data.html).
 Otherwise, feel free to use the code here as you would like!